 It is always best if the person who will be using the equipment comes for the assessment, as it is much harder to give accurate advice in their absence.
 We understand however that this is not always possible, so we are happy to make appointments for relatives/carers on their own in these circumstances.

-Equipment and Benefits: Unfortunately this is not something we can offer.
-Home visits take much more time than an appointment at the centre, which means we would not be able to see as many people in a day.
+Unfortunately this is not something we can offer.
+Due to the travel involved, home visits take more time than an appointment at the centre, which means we would not be able to see as many people in a day.

 There are over 40 Wiltshire Link schemes in Wiltshire, connecting volunteer drivers with people who have limited access to transport.
 They ask for a small donation to help with the running of the service.
 Please visit click here or phone 01380 722 475 to find out more.